ricsanfre/pi-cluster/docs/_docs/logging.md

   Loki is a lightweigh alternative to Elasticsearch providing a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus for Kubernetes environments.

   Loki consumption of resources is lower than ES because it does not index the contents of the logs, it rather indexes a set of labels for each log stream.

+  {{site.data.alerts.important}} About Promtail deprecation

+  Promtail has been deprecated, since Feb 2025 no new features are added and only support is provided till its EOL is March 2026.

+  [Grafana Alloy Agent](https://grafana.com/docs/alloy/latest/), generic telemetry agent, is the new component to be used in Grafana observability stack.

+  {{site.data.alerts.end}}

 In the cluster both stacks can be deployed to deliver complimentary logs-based monitoring (observability) and advance log analytics capabilities.